Frequently Asked Questions

 Baffles Needed?

-Baffles are very good for low viscosity fluids but the vessel typically requires a top-mounted, Vertical type mixer in order to achieve the optimal axial flow pattern.
-If you have High or Medium viscosity fluids, baffles may not be required as there may be enough resistance for the mixer to impose its torque on the fluid.
-For fluids with viscosities less than 10,000 cps, you should have three or four baffles located 90-120° apart.
-The number of baffles should equal the number of impeller blades.
+Baffles are very good for low viscosity fluids, but the vessel typically requires a top-mounted, Vertical type mixer in order to achieve the optimal axial flow pattern.
+Also, if you have High or Medium viscosity fluids, baffles may not be required as there may be enough resistance for the mixer to impose its torque on the fluid.
+Furthermore, for fluids with viscosities less than 10,000 cps, you should have three or four baffles located 90-120° apart.
+Also, the number of baffles should equal the number of impeller blades.
 Baffles are especially needed with top-side entry mixers.

 Multiple Impellers

 The use of multiple impeller systems is governed by the liquid level and the tank diameter.
-When the liquid level is 1.3 times that of the tank diameter or greater, we usually require two impellers.
-The Specific Gravity of the fluids mixed or if they are hydrophobic are another consideration.
+In addition, when the liquid level is 1.3 times that of the tank diameter or greater, we usually require two impellers.
+Finally, the Specific Gravity of the fluids mixed or if they are hydrophobic, are another consideration.

 Benefits of VFD's

 Variable Frequency Drives or VFD's on mixers offer a lot of speed control and flexibility.
-It is a combined system that has built in protection and high torque starting.
-As product is filled or discharged, different speed control will assist in the reduction of splashing and Energy usage.
+In addition, it is a combined system that has built in protection and high torque starting.
+Finally, as product is filled or discharged, different speed control will assist in the reduction of splashing and Energy usage.

 Finishes Available